Asset Management Professional Certificate Program

 Course 6 – Capstone

-The courses that lead to the Asset Management Professional Program are currently offered exclusively by ‘asynchronous’ online learning through Humber College.
+The courses that lead to the Asset Management Professional Program are currently offered exclusively by ‘asynchronous’ online learning.
 Each course is broken down into ‘weeks’ of work.
 You can do your weekly assignments on your own schedule.
 Opportunities to connect with your classmates and instructor are (for the most part) through online discussion forums.

 Features and Benefits